STEAM

 MDCPS teachers may apply by completing a STEAM x Design Program Request Form.
 Title I classrooms receive priority.

-SxD is part of The Wolfsonian's Discovering Design initiative, which is supported by The Batchelor Foundation, the Tamara Harris Foundation, the Seligman Family Foundation, and the Lutron Foundation.
+STEAM x Design is part of The Wolfsonian's Discovering Design initiative, which is supported by The Batchelor Foundation, the Tamara L. Harris Foundation, the Lynn and Louis Wolfson II Family Fund, and the Seligman Family Foundation.

 • STEAM Zines